 - Holding company and regional headquarters: investors with major operations already in the country may wish to consider establishing a holding company or a regional headquarters to help consolidate certain group treasury, support services and trading functions.
 There are significant minimum investment thresholds, and operations are limited to holding company functions;

 - Foreign invested partnership enterprise (FIPE): available since 2010.
 Except for market access and other key differences, FIPEs function under the same rules as domestic partnerships and generally much the same as partnerships in the west.
 Given the still fairly limited experience with this form of entity, partnerships still face many more legal, tax and administrative uncertainties relative to other, more mature forms of enterprise.

 In addition to the different basic forms of FIE, special types of FIE also exist to carry out certain specific business activities.

 Representative offices and branches: Where more limited activities are contemplated or limited liability is not required or permitted, foreign investors may establish a representative office or branch in China:

-- Representative office (RO): a permanent base that can conduct some restricted activities on behalf of a foreign parent company, but cannot engage in direct profit-making activities itself;
+- Representative office (RO): an entity that may conduct some restricted activities on behalf of a foreign parent company, but cannot engage in direct profit-making activities itself;

 - Foreign company branch: a branch of a foreign company is permitted to engage in direct business activities, however this is only available for certain businesses such as commercial banking and oil exploration;

 - Domestic company branch: a company already established in China may set up branches to operate its business at places different from its registered address.
 Such a branch does not have independent legal personality or limited liability, and its parent therefore has unlimited liability for its debts.

 VIE structures: China's restrictions on foreign investment in different sectors have not entirely prevented foreign investment in those sectors.